-- For this analysis, Myers and Stauffer relied upon data, as well as other sources of information as described in this report.
-Myers and Stauffer relied upon this data without independent audit; however, the data was reviewed for reasonableness and consistency. - Due to the proprietary and confidential nature of federal and supplemental drug rebates, the savings estimates were provided in the aggregate to avoid any potential disclosure of this confidential financial information.
+- Market shift savings estimates did not account for beneficiaries receiving concurrent preferred and non-preferred medications within the same therapeutic drug category and may have resulted in a potential overestimation of savings. - For this analysis, Myers and Stauffer relied on data and other sources of information as described in this report.
+Myers and Stauffer relied on this data without independent audit; however, the data was reviewed for reasonableness and consistency. - Due to the proprietary and confidential nature of federal and supplemental drug rebates, the savings estimates were provided in the aggregate to avoid any potential disclosure of this confidential financial information. - Due to the reprocessing of claims in response to COVID-related program changes, the aggregated supplemental rebate amounts provided to Myers and Stauffer contained rebates that would have been accounted for in the SFY 2020 report.
+This is due to the claim's paid date being utilized to invoice rebates for FFS claims.
+These claims had a date of service in SFY 2020 but a paid date in SFY 2021 after reprocessing.
+The amount of supplemental rebates associated with these claims was not available at the timing of this report.